jpjpjp/lunchmoney-python-utils/README.md

   ```bash
   python prep_categories.py
   ```
 This script will fetch all the existing categories from your LunchMoney account and compare them with your proposed category groups and sub groups.
-It will generate ouput to the terminal that describes which of those categories will be renamed by the next script, which category groups already exist, and which category groups will be created.
+It will generate output to the terminal that describes which of those categories will be renamed by the next script, which category groups already exist, and which category groups will be created.

 It will also generate a list of existing categories that are not assigned to any category.
 You may wish to update your spending group definition file to assign these remaining categories to a category group and rerun this script.
 You can safely rerun this script as many times as necessary as it does not make any changes to your actual LunchMoney configuration.

-Once the changes proposed by the `prep_categories.py` script are to your liking you can run the script to actually make the canges by typing the following in your terminal:
+Once the changes proposed by the `prep_categories.py` script are to your liking you can run the script to actually make the changes by typing the following in your terminal:
   ```bash
   python create_category_groups.py
   ```
-  **WARNING - This step is not reversable!**
+  **WARNING - This step is not reversible!**

 This script will read the configuration files written by the other script, rename the existing categories as needed, and create any new Category Groups with their proposed sub categories.